parisbutterfield/alexa-stocks/README.md

 http://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSGettingStartedGuide/AWSCredentials.html

 #Deploying the Application
+Follow the instructions listed in the link below.  http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/create_deploy_Java.sdlc.html
 Right-clicking on the project you will be able to deploy to a AWS Elastic Beanstalk‎ instance.
+Select Tomcat 8.
 This will only work if you installed the AWS ToolKit for Eclipse.

 Alternatively you can generate the war using the command below and deploy the war to your servlet container like Tomcat.